Introducing BenchmarkLlm: A Comprehensive Framework for Benchmarking LLM Agents

 }

-The [WorkflowBenchmark] attribute marks a class as containing benchmarks and defines the shared prompt.
+The [WorkflowBenchmark] attribute marks a class as containing benchmarks.
 Individual methods are marked with [BenchmarkLlm], and one can be designated as the Baseline for comparison.
+The prompt is defined via the attribute’s Prompt property or passed at runtime.

 2. Automatic Metrics Collection

-BenchmarkLlm transparently wraps your chat clients to collect detailed metrics without modifying your code:
+BenchmarkLlm uses OpenTelemetry to collect detailed metrics without modifying your code:

 - API call count - How many LLM calls were made